Cphdat3sem2018s/Period3_React/week2.md

-### Day 2 (Wednesday 4/4)- Security, Authentication/Authorication in SPA's and how to handle passwords
+### Day 2 Tuesday- Security, Authentication/Authorication in SPA's and how to handle passwords

 ### Watch these videos before the lesson: